vijayanant/fossick/content/posts/dependent-types-and-runtime-checks.md

 ```

 `Symbol` is a convenient Kind provided by GHC in the `GHC.TypeLits` module which
 is the kind for type-level strings.
-It lets us use string literals like "INR" as
+It lets us use string literals like "GBP" as
 a type.

 >You know that we can manually specify a variable's type.
 Similarly, we can also